digidem/digital-democracy.org/_posts/blog/2020-06-17-color-coded-co-design-with-intentionality-respectful-technologies.md

 That's one thing we are trying to figure out what to talk about.
 Every community doesn't have the capacity to build their own Internet, to build their own p2p secure network.
 For people to have autonomy is to have ownership of these utilities.

-**Karissa**

-That’s very important work.
-As part of this series we’ve also highlighted work from Rhizomatic, which is building community networks in Oaxaca, Mexico, which you might be interested in.
-Another question I have, what would you tell a funder or donor that agrees with everything you’ve said and wants to contribute to this kind of work?
+**That’s very important work.
+As part of this series we’ve also highlighted work from [Rhizomatica](https://www.digital-democracy.org/blog/telling-a-different-story-about-technology-with-ramesh-srinivasan/), which is building community networks in Oaxaca, Mexico, which you might be interested in.
+Another question I have, what would you tell a funder or donor that agrees with everything you’ve said and wants to contribute to this kind of work?**

 **Cesia**